Shared Task: Biomedical Translation Task

 This task aims to evaluate systems on the translation of documents from the biomedical domain.

-The test data will consist of biomedical abstracts and terminologies.
+The test data will consist of biomedical abstracts and summaries of proposals for animal experiments.

 This year, the biomedical translation task will address the following language pairs: